PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

   - Policy Number
   - Annual Premium
   - Policy Expiration
+- Sorting order
+  - Primary sorting on entity type in order of - Individual, Joint, Partnership, Foundation, Estate and Trust.
+Each type is alphabetically sorted.
-- Sorting: Alphabetical, Primary on `Coverage Type` and Secondary on `Account Nickname`
+  - Secondary sorting on `Coverage Type` and tertiary sorting on alphabetical order of `Account Nickname`.
 - On click of vertmore icon of table, starts its selection mode of table.
-  - When single record is selected, shows `Edit`, `Renew` `Dispose` & `Delete` action from right to left order.
+  - When single record is selected, shows `Edit`, `Renew`,  `Dispose` & `Delete` action from right to left order.
   - When multiple records are selected, shows `Dispose` & `Delete` action from Right to left order. `Delete` will be shown in gray colour.
 - When Policy Expiration date is already passed, it shows in red colour
 - When multiple insured is available, shows each `Insured` in new line
 - If insurance is saved as `Save as Draft`, then `Draft` tag will show in the `Account Nickname` column
-- On hover of any record shows vertmore icon.
+- On mouse hover of any record shows hover effect and vertmore icon at right side.
+  - Vertmore actions for Active records:  `Edit`, `Renew`, `Dispose`, & `Delete`.
-  - Vertmore actions:  `Edit`, `Renew`, `Dispose` & `Delete`. `Delete` is shown in red colour.
+  - Vertmore actions for disposed records: `Restore` & `Delete`.
+  - `Delete` is shown in red colour.
-  - For `Disposed` record, `Renew` action is not available
-- On mouse hover of any record shows hover effect
 - On click of any record opens its view page.
 - Shows pdf icon on header.
 On click, pdf file will be downloaded in same browser.

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSccML1aHWLbFoo3IUzCjO1Oo)

-### Sorting on Insurance page where Insurance of other legal entities are pulled

-- In Insurance page of Joint, Partnership and Trusts other legal entities policies can come.
-So its sorting is slightly different compared to rule above mentioned
-- In such page, there will be one new column `Entity` which will show the name of the owner legal entity of that policy

-- Under Property and Casualty, Health insurance and Life insurance table
-  - Primary sorting on Entity in sequence - Individual, Joint, Partnership, Foundation, Trust.
-Sort alphabetically within entity type
-  - Secondary sorting on ‘Coverage type’
-  - Third sorting on ‘Account Nickname’

 ## View insurance